braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/defining_a_category.md

 ---
-nav_title: Defining a News Feed Category
+nav_title: Defining a Category
-article_title: Defining a News Feed Category for Android and FireOS
+article_title: Defining a News Feed category for the Braze Android SDK
-page_order: 3
+page_order: 2
 platform:
   - Android
   - FireOS
-description: "This reference article shows how to define a News Feed category in your Android or FireOS application."
+description: "Learn how to define a News Feed category for the Braze Android SDK."
 channel:
   - news feed